-- 2. In this Act, unless the context otherwise requires- - "adoption compliance certificate" means a certificate issued in accordance with section 39 of this Act; - "best interest" in relation to a child, means the best interest of a child determined in accordance with section 4(2); - "child" means an individual who has not reached the age of 18 years;
+- 2. In this Act, unless the context otherwise requires- - "adoption compliance certificate" means a certificate issued in accordance with section 39: - "best interests", in relation to a child, means the best interests of the child determined in accordance with section 4(2); - "child" means an individual who has not reached the age of 18 years;

-- "consent" means consent freely and voluntarily given by a person with capacity to give the consent; - "Convention" means the Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption signed at the Hague on 29 May 1993, a copy of the English text of which is set out in the Schedule annexed to this Act; - "Convention country" means, in accordance with Article 45 of the Hague Convention on Intercountry Adoption, any country in which the Convention has entered into force, except for a country against whose accession Fiji has raised an objection under Article 44 of the Convention; - "couple" means a husband and wife; - "court" means the Family Division of a Magistrates Court established by the Family Law Act 2003; - "decision maker" encompasses any person making a decision in relation to any aspect of the adoption; - "Department" means the department responsible for social welfare matters; - "Director" means the Director of the Department of Social Welfare; - "direct placement" means the action of a birth parent or other guardian of a child placing the child for adoption with one or 2 adults, none of whom is a relative of the child; - "National Adoption Panel" means the National Adoption Panel established under section 8; - "guardian" means a person who has been granted (whether alone or jointly with another person or other persons) guardianship of the child by the court; - "home assessment" means an assessment of prospective adoptive parents' eligibility and suitability to adopt, including their background, character, family history, medical history, and social environment; - "Minister" means the Minister responsible for social welfare; - "parties" to an adoption means the following- - (a) the child; - (b) birth parent or birth parents who have consented to the child's adoption; - (c) person or persons selected to be the prospective adoptive parent of the child; and - (d) the Director;
+- "consent" means consent freely and voluntarily given by a person with capacity to give such consent; - "Convention" means the Convention on Protection of Children and Cooperation in Respect of Intercountry Adoption concluded at the Hague on 29 May 1993, a copy of the English text of which is set out in the Schedule; - "Convention country", in accordance with Article 45 of the Convention, means any country in which the Convention has entered into force, except for a country against whose accession Fiji has raised an objection under Article 44 of the Convention: - "couple" means a husband and a wife or a man and a woman in a de facto relationship; - "court" means the Family Division of a Magistrates Court established by the Family Law Act 2003; - "de facto relationship" has the meaning given in section 2 of the Succession, Probate and Administration Act 1970; - "decision maker" includes any person making a decision in relation to any aspect of the adoption; - "Department" means the department responsible for social welfare; - "Director" means the director responsible for the Department; - "guardian" means a person who has been granted, whether alone or jointly with another person or other persons, guardianship of the child by the court; - "home assessment" means an assessment of prospective adoptive parents' eligibility and suitability to adopt, including their background, character, family history, medical history, and social environment; - "Minister" means the Minister responsible for social welfare; - "National Fostering and Adoption Panel" means the National Fostering and Adoption Panel established under section 8; - "parties", in relation to an adoption, means the following- - (a) the child; - (b) a birth parent or birth parents who have consented to the child's adoption; - (c) the person or persons selected to be the prospective adoptive parent or adoptive parents of the child; and - (d) the Director; - "Permanent Secretary" means the permanent secretary responsible for social welfare:

-- "Permanent Secretary" means the permanent secretary responsible for social welfare; - "private placement" means the action of a birth parent or other guardian of a child placing the child for adoption with a person or couple; - "relative", in relation to a child, means a grandparent, brother, sister, uncle, aunt or cousin of the child; and - "welfare officer" means a person who is permanently or temporarily employed as a welfare officer in the public service, and includes the director of social welfare, the assistant director of social welfare, any senior welfare officer, welfare officer, or temporary welfare officer.
+- "private placement" means the action of a birth parent or guardian of a child placing the child for adoption with a person or couple; - "Register of Approved Adoptive Parents" means the register established under section 10; - "relative", in relation to a child, means a grandparent, sibling, uncle, aunt or cousin of the child; and - "welfare officer" means a welfare officer of the Department, and includes the Director, the Assistant Director, any Senior Welfare Officer, Welfare Officer, or Assistant Welfare Officer.